 About four to six weeks prior to your baby’s due date, you will receive an invitation for your child to participate in the National Immunization Program.
 You will also receive a call-up card for each subsequent vaccination appointment, which you should bring with you to the appointment.

-If your children did not start receiving their vaccinations in the Netherlands, you can consult with your family doctor about how to bring your child’s vaccinations in-line with the National Immunization Program.
+If your children did not start receiving their vaccinations in the Netherlands, however, you can consult with your family doctor about how to bring your child’s vaccinations in-line with the National Immunization Program.
 Regardless of whether or not your child was participating in the National Immunization Program since they were a baby, child vaccinations in the Netherlands are free.

 Recommended vaccinations in the Netherlands